auth0/docs/articles/tutorials/dashboard-domain-settings.md

 ![](/media/articles/tutorials/tenant-settings/logout-urls.png)

-Allows you to specify the **Allowed Logout URLs** for your tenant.
+Allows you to specify the **Allowed Logout URLs** for your domain.
 These are a set of URLs that are valid to redirect to after logout from Auth0 when no `client_id` is specified on the logout endpoint invocation.
 It's useful as a global list when SSO is enabled.

 Learn more about [Logout](/logout).